gabriel-rodriguezcastellini/MovieHub/README.md

 ## Features

 - User authentication and authorization using Firebase.
-- CRUD operations for movies, showtimes, theaters, tickets, and users.
+- CRUD operations for movies, showtimes, screens, tickets, and users.
 - Input validation using Joi.
 - MongoDB integration using Mongoose.